-At this point, you’ve probably learned to contour your face (if not, we’ll kindly guide you with our contouring guide).
-After all, if you’re anything like us, you love the sculpting effects this makeup trend can have on cheekbones.
-But have you ever even thought about contouring your body?
+At this point, you’ve probably learned to contour based on your face shape.
+After all, if you’re anything like us, you love the sculpting effects this makeup trend can have on your cheekbones, nose, and so on.
+But have you ever thought about contouring your body?
+We’re talking abs, legs, chest, and more.
 Just as contour creams and powders can totally transform the look of your face, they can also do so to your body.
 Whether you’re in the market for leaner-looking legs or amped up-looking abs—we’ve got a tutorial for you.
-Keep reading to learn how to contour your body, every which way.
+Keep reading to learn all about body contouring, including how to contour abs.

 Now, it’s time for the main event: Contouring!
 Here’s a breakdown of how to contour each and every body part.
-Use a body bronzing cream to contour your body like a pro.
-You can also use a powder contour product if you’d prefer.
+Use a body bronzing cream to contour your body like a pro or use a powder contour product if you’d prefer.

-How to contour your collarbones: Before breaking out your low-cut necklines and off the shoulder tops this summer, try defining your collarbones with bronzer.
+Before breaking out your low-cut necklines and off the shoulder tops this summer, try defining your collarbones with bronzer.
 In order to really get going, you need to be able to actually see your collarbones.
 If yours aren’t naturally very prominent, shift your shoulders forward to make them stand out.
-With your contour product of choice, draw thick lines above and below each collarbone.
+With your contour product of choice (we love the L’Oréal Paris True Match Lumi Bronze It Bronzer), draw thick lines above and below each collarbone.
 With the same product, create two “V” shapes between your collarbones.

-How to contour your arms: Let’s face it: A little arm flab is basically almost unavoidable—but that doesn’t mean you can’t hide it if you’d like.
+Let’s face it: A little arm flab is almost unavoidable—but that doesn’t mean you can’t hide it if you’d like.
 Start by flexing to reveal your muscles.
 Once you’ve identified the natural lines of your biceps, apply vertical lines of contour product along the hollow of your biceps.

-How to contour your legs: Tanned, toned-looking legs are a must for summer—and this hack is all about faking it until you make it.
+Tanned, toned-looking legs are totally envy-worthy—and this hack allows you to fake it until you make it.
 Apply your bronzing cream all over your legs for a slimming, sun-kissed glow.

-Enjoy showing off your newly contoured body in your summer wardrobe!
-Can’t get enough of the contouring trend?
-Check out our article, 7 Contouring Mistakes You Could Be Making, to avoid common goofs.
+Now you can enjoy showing off your newly contoured body in your summer wardrobe!
+And if you still can’t get enough of the contouring trend, check out our article on the 9 Contouring Mistakes You Could Be Making.